kksy/css-superfriday/slides.md

 notes:

+- there are several ways to make the layout responsive
+- we will be using flexbox, although it is typically best used for one dimension layouting
 - to achieve final.html in 4-responsive-design
 - let's start without the border first
 - at min-width: 576px, we want 2 boxes in a row